timbr/cri-tool/README.md

 # cri-tool
-Github pages site for cri-tool
+Github pages site for cri-tool.
+Updated by github actions.